GModModGod/Menu-Mods/lua_reference/hooks_reference.md

 ### Initialize()

-Called when Menu Mods initializes.
+Called when the main panel initializes.
+This can happen more than once.